 But even with all its awesome possibilities her definition does not answer the question, What Is Creativity?
 Her quote sends us hurtling down a rabbit hole to find the genesis of creativity, and not it’s birth.
 Hers is a tipping point, she’s offering us a view of creativity’s conception, a view of creativity unfolding from nothing, yet still needing to take it’s first step, still longing to express itself.

-The process of growing into something new and tangible still needs to occur, and only once that happens is it easy to answer the question, What Is Creativity.
+The process of congealing into something new and tangible still needs to occur, and only once that happens is it easy to answer the question, What Is Creativity.

 On the other side of a rapidly churning stream a magnificent grove of apple trees lays spread out as far as our eyes can see.
 There’s no bridge to the other side, no strategically placed stepping stones skimming on top of the stream, no barge guided by a seasoned pilot, no inflated tubes bobbing in wait.
 Nope, there doesn’t seem to be a way to cross the stream.

-I can see the apples I need to if I want to create (cook) a delicious baked apple pie.
+I can see the apples I need if I want to create (cook) a delicious baked apple pie.
 What can I do?
 I’m stuck with only an idea of creating an apple pie.
-It’s a good idea, but by itself it’s not creativity, nope it’s only an idea and no matter how much we think it’s interesting, it’s not creativity.
+It’s a good idea, but by itself it’s not yet born with creativity, nope it’s only an idea and no matter how much we think it’s interesting, it’s not creativity.

 Ideas birthed in hail soaked brainstorms don’t require courage, though they require a modicum of risk in sharing them with others, the risk of our feelings getting slightly bruised.
 But like the apple dropping to the ground in this moment across the imaginary bubbling stream, we’re fine.
 The apple is fine.

-For a moment picture yourself walking waist deep in the middle of our imaginary stream bubbling along happily.
-The water’s clarity allows you to see individual stones sitting on the streams floor.
-Bend over and choose a bright stone, once you've got it place it on the shore for all to see.
+For a moment picture yourself walking waist deep in the middle of our imaginary stream, bubbling along happily.
+The water’s clarity allows you to see individual stones sitting on the stream’s floor.
+Bend over and choose a bright stone, and place it on the shore for all to see.

-The small action of retrieving a stone from the streams floor and then placing it upon the shore initiates the creative process, initiates movement leading to completion.
-Maybe action is the answer to our question.
+This small action of retrieving a stone from the streams floor and placing it upon the shore initiates the creative process, initiates movement leading to completion.
+Action or perhaps more intimately, engagement is the answer to our question.
 What Is Creativity?
 But I think I’m getting ahead of not just the answer but the journey itself.